-The LD pin comparator senses the voltage on the LD pin, and the comparator output can be made available at the REFMON pin control (0x01B[4:0]) or the STATUS pin control (0x017[7:2]).
+The voltage on the capacitor can be sensed by an external comparator connected to the LD pin.
+However, there is an internal LD pin comparator that can be read at the REFMON pin control (0x01B[4:0]) or the STATUS pin control (0x017[7:2]) as an active high signal.
+It is also available as an active low signal (REFMON, 0x01B[4:0] and STATUS, 0x017[7:2]).
 The internal LD pin comparator trip point and hysteresis are given in Table 17.
-The voltage on the capacitor can also be sensed by an external comparator connected to the LD pin.
-In this case, enabling the on-board LD pin comparator is not necessary.

-The user can asynchronously enable individual clock outputs only when CSDLD is high.
+Using the CSDLD also allows the user to asynchronously enable individual clock outputs only when CSDLD is high.
 To enable this feature, set the appropriate bits in the enable output on the CSDLD registers (0x0FC and 0x0FD).